-Below that are a list of NextGen Projects that are accessible on that server, where each project can hold any number of NextGen Models.
-Then on the upper are a list of NextGen Models under the currently selected project.
+Below that is a list of NextGen Projects that are accessible on that server, where each project can hold any number of NextGen Models.
+Then on the upper is a list of NextGen Models under the currently selected project.

 This Home tab is where users can manage and organize models, as well as archive and restore models.
-The archive/restore feature onto a USB flash drive is the easiest way to transfer models between users if they are not connected to the same network.
+Copying the archive onto a USB flash drive is the easiest way to transfer models between users if they are not connected to the same network.